vitorm04/docs.pt-br/docs/framework/winforms/controls/selected-cells-rows-and-columns-datagridview.md

 ---
-title: 'Como: Obter as células selecionadas, linhas e colunas no controle DataGridView dos Windows Forms' ms.date: 03/30/2017
+title: 'Como: Obter as células, as linhas e as colunas selecionadas no controle DataGridView do Windows Forms' ms.date: 03/30/2017
 dev_langs:
 - csharp